evyonnemuriuki/s3-static-website-hosting-project/README.md

 ### HOSTING A STATIC WEBSITE ON AMAZON S3
+This mini-project outlines the steps to configure an S3 bucket for static website hosting.
 ## 1. Create a bucket
 - Log in to the AWS management console.\
 **Confirm the desired region is selected at the top right.
 The bucket will be hosted in the specified region.**